 Prior to Orientation:

-- Class Registration: You will be registered for courses early August.
+- Class Registration: You will be registered for courses later this summer.
 There is no action you need to take to be registered.
 You will also receive your VLGS email and credentials in a few weeks.

-- Disabilities and other accommodations, Code of Conduct, and Sexual Assault Policy, Resources and Procedures: Please see the attached memorandum from Lisa Ryan, our Associate Dean for Diversity, Equity, and Inclusion and review the 2021-2022 Student Handbook online.
-Accommodation requests must be made prior to orientation.
-The 2022-2023 Student Handbook will be available in August and will contain any updates to these policies.
+- Academic and accessibility accommodations: Please review this policy in the 2022-2023 Student Handbook online.
+Accommodation requests for Orientation must be made at least 7 days prior to the start of Orientation.
+The 2023-2024 Student Handbook will be available in August and will contain any updates to these policies.

-- Child Care Information: Magic Mountain Daycare is the day care center located near campus.
+- Child Care Information.
+Magic Mountain Child Care Center is the daycare center located near campus.
 For information about hours and rates, call 802-763-7908.
-For a list of other day care options, call the Vermont Child Care Services Office at 802-241-3110 or visit https://dcf.vermont.gov/cdd/cccsa.
-If you are in New Hampshire, call the Child Care Project of New Hampshire, which is a referral agency that deals solely with state-approved daycare providers at 603-646-3233.
+For a list of other daycare options, call the Vermont Child Care Services Office at 802-241-3110 or visit https://dcf.vermont.gov/cdd/cccsa.
+If you are in New Hampshire, call the Child Care Project of New Hampshire, a referral agency that deals solely with state-approved daycare providers at 603-646-3233.

 You can also visit Vermont’s Medicaid website.
 However, please be advised that Medicaid plans are state funded and services outside of the state of enrollment are generally not covered.
 For example, if you currently have NY Medicaid- services in VT will not be covered and vice a versa.